lixus7/Time-Series-Works-Conferences/README.md

 We will continue to update this list with newest resources.
 If you found any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.

 Task part has been completed, and we will continue to update the methodology part.
-If you found any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.
+If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.
 Welcome to contact me for collaboration with this work!

 All papers group by task and method (including the papers that have not been included in this github) will be placed on the Google Drive for everyone to use: